scalemaildev/hashgraph_chess/README.md

 ### Client Initialization Improvement

-To prevent players from having to input their account id's and private keys into text fields, this application will switch over to utilizing browser extension wallets whenever they become available for Hedera Hashgraph.
+To prevent players from having to input their account ID's and private keys into text fields, this application will utilize browser extension wallets whenever they become available for Hedera Hashgraph.
+I will still keep the option to input the fields manually, of course.

 ### Move Input Improvement